ChrisShin11/webify/README.md

 - This project was tested on a Windows 10 machine.
 Suggested to run on a Windows 10 machine.
 - You have the required dependencies installed.
-- The CSV files in the `data` directory are properly formatted.
-- Docker and Docker Compose are installed and running correctly.
+- Docker and Docker Compose are installed and running correctly..

-If the issue persists, please do contact me via [email](mailto:patel.nishils@northeastern.edu).